mdn/curriculum/curriculum/0-precursor/1-soft-skills.md

   - Learn to give back as well as take; web developers that reciprocate are much more likely to build strong relationships and keep getting help.

   - When you find a useful answer, write about it.
 For example, blog about it or share it on a social network.
-Not only will the process of writing clarify the concepts to you, but you’ll also get validation and/or feedback from the community.
+Not only will the process of writing clarify the concepts to you, but you'll also get validation and/or feedback from the community.
 It would also help you to start making a name for yourself in the industry.

-- Making effective use of an experienced contact’s time
+- Making effective use of an experienced contact's time

-  - By “experienced contact”, we mean a teacher, mentor, or senior developer.
+  - By "experienced contact", we mean a teacher, mentor, or senior developer.

   - Ask them what communication methods they prefer.

   - Think carefully about what questions to ask them beforehand, consider their time limited and precious.

-  - Be sure to do some background research about the topic beforehand and don’t ask questions that you can find answers to by searching on the web or the official documentation.
+  - Be sure to do some background research about the topic beforehand and don't ask questions that you can find answers to by searching on the web or the official documentation.

   - Timebox the session to say 30 minutes.